Vascular ARDS Recruitment After Inhaled Nitric Oxide

 Electrical Impedance Tomography

-A total of 60 subjects (cohort 1) will receive an inhaled nitric oxide (iNO) challenge (20 ppm) for 15 min.
+A total of 60 subjects (Sub-Cohort 1) will receive an inhaled nitric oxide (iNO) challenge (20 ppm) for 15 min.
 The investigators will measure ventilation and perfusion distributions using EIT before iNO ("OFF1"), after 15 min on iNO ("ON"), and after 15 min washout ("OFF2") to confirm baseline stability.

 • Device: Nitric Oxide